basho/basho_docs/content/riak/ts/1.4.0/using/timerepresentations.md

 * `20160801T193551+05:30`

-When using ISO 8601 strings for INSERT or SELECT statements, be sure to use apostrophes around the string.
+When using ISO 8601 strings for INSERT or SELECT statements, be sure to use single quotes around the string.

 ### Reduced Accuracy